-The first written record of the Kolowrat lineage dates from the end of the 13th century.
+The first written records of the House of Kolowrat date back from the 13th century.
 Nevertheless, the true founder of the lineage, and the first historically recorded Lord Kolowrat is recognised to be Albrecht of Kolowraty (†1391), whose ancestors came from the village of Kolovraty (near Uhříněves).
 He was Governor and Marshal to Queen Anne of Świdnica (Svídnice, Schweidnitz), who was the wife of King Charles IV, and Assessor at the provincial and royal feudal court, and entered the history books in 1347, appearing as a witness in the sale of Rožmitál (Rosenthal).
 He was thrice married and fathered eight children, six of them sons who laid the foundations of one of the most ramified among Czech aristocratic families.

 During the 14th and 15th century the Kolowrat line divided into eight family lines: